 Growing: Cucumbers require full sun and soil pH of 6.0-6.8.
 As they are heavy feeders, an application of compost or well-rotted manure worked into the planting area will help.
 Regular applications of a complete soluble fertilizer during the growing season is beneficial.
 Plants should not be allowed to wilt.
 Make sure they are well-watered before transplanting.
 Spread a mulch around plants before they start to vine, to cut down on weeds and conserve moisture.
 The mulch will also help to keep the fruit clean.

 Harvest: Pick slicing cucumbers when they reach 6-8 inches long; pickling types at 3-5 inches.
 Keep mature cucumbers picked off the vines to encourage a longer yield.
 Harvest cucumbers for pickling early in the morning.

 Pests & Diseases: Striped or spotted cucumber beetles can emerge from the soil in spring and nibble on the leaves and stems of emerging plants.
-The beetles spread a bacterial wilt which causes plants to wilt and die before bearing fruit.
+The beetles spread bacterial wilt which causes plants to wilt and die before bearing fruit.

 Companions: Bush bean, cabbage family, corn, dill, eggplant, lettuce, radish, pea, tomato.